 Graham Hill drove a masterful race in wet conditions to hold off the much faster Brabhams of Dan Gurney and Jack Brabham.
-Gurney’s chances ended with an off and minor car issues and had to settle for second, whilst Brabham picked the wrong place to try and overtake the BRM and ended up spinning, though he still held on for third.
+Gurney’s chances ended with an off and minor car issues and had to settle for second, while Brabham picked the wrong place to try and overtake the BRM and ended up spinning, though he still held on for third.

 1971 United States Grand Prix

-Francois Cevert won his first and ultimately only race, despite sliding off on oil and clouting a barrier in the middle of the race.
+Francois Cevert won his first and ultimately only grand prix, despite sliding off on oil and clouting a barrier in the middle of the race.
 Jacky Ickx had been running second and giving Cevert a hard time until his Ferrari broke down, leaving Jo Siffert to take second for BRM ahead of Ronnie Peterson.

 1976 Canadian Grand Prix